Super easy recipe to make old fashioned Chinese five spice braised peanuts even a newbie cook can replicate at home.

 - ~ 2 cup water, or enough to cover peanuts

-- Place everything in a sauce pot, making sure there is enough water to cover the peanuts completely.
+- Place peanuts, garlic, star anise, cinnamon, Chinese five-spice powder, oyster sauce, dark soy sauce, palm sugar, salt, and water in a saucepot, making sure there is enough water to cover the peanuts completely.
 Cover the pot and bring to a boil.

 - Reduce heat to medium-low and simmer for 2 hours, or until peanuts are soft.
 Make sure to check occasionally and top off with more hot water if the sauce dries up before the 2 hours mark.
 The peanuts should be tender (but not falling apart) and very flavorful at this point.